adetaylor/webkit-wiki/Contributing.md

 * Configure `git` to use the [GitHub API token](https://github.com/settings/tokens) when prompted for credentials, if using the HTTPS remote
 * Create a [user owned fork](/WebKit/WebKit/wiki/Git-Config#Forking) of the WebKit repository

-### `git-webkit setup-git-svn`

-As long as WebKit has Subversion as its source of truth, and a contributor wishes to commit directly from their GitHub checkout, it is necessary to configure `git svn` with `git-webkit setup-git-svn`.

 ## Contributing Code

 https://webkit.org/contributing-code/ outlines how to build and test WebKit along with code style guidelines and testing policies.